arthurmilliken/docker-dev/ubuntu-dev/README.md

 ./docker-start.sh
 ```

-## to start a shell within a running container
+## to start a shell in a running container
 ```
 ./docker-sh.sh
 ```